Aljgutier/react_firebase/README.md

 - Node.js installed on your machine (on Mac install with "brew").
 Installing Node will install `npm`, as it comes bundled with Node.js
 - The code editor, VSCode is recommended

 Next, create your react app from template, with `vite`.
-In a command window, create the application
+In a directory just above your desired project directory, create the application with the following shell command.
+This will create the project directory, e.g., `react_firebase` along with the default project files and structure.

 ```sh
 $ npm create vite@latest react_firebase –template react